BoundaryFinder

 HMLR Practice Guide 40

 HMLR’s Practice Guide 40, updated following the 2002 Act, is the authoritative guidance document for boundary matters.
-It explicitly acknowledges that T-marks on deed plans without corresponding register entries have no legal force, and that the absence of T-marks from the register is common and not indicative of any error.
-It confirms that the filed documents should be examined where the register is silent on boundary responsibility.
+It acknowledges that T-marks on deed plans not referred to in the deed text have no special legal force, and that T-marks not entered into the register cannot bind through the registered title against a subsequent purchaser for value.
+However, PG40 also confirms that T-marks in filed documents retain evidential value as to the original parties’ intentions — the absence from the register does not extinguish the underlying obligation.
+PG40 confirms that filed documents should be examined where the register is silent on boundary responsibility.

 The Bodies Involved Today